danmasta/angular-google-maps/README.md

   <tr>
     <td><pre>direction-service</pre></td>
     <td>Attribute</td>
-    <td>Enables the direction service, and gelocation serive by dependency.
+    <td>Enables the direction service, and gelocation service by dependency.
 Displays a route polyline on the map from current location to selected destination.
 Gets a google map direction object for the current location, stores this infomation in <code>$scope.directions</code> property</td>
   </tr>
   <tr>
     <td><pre>direction-info</pre></td>